Variational Quantum Algorithms for Steady States of Open Quantum Systems: Method

-After defining the ansatz of target density matrix, here we introduce the loss function $\mathcal{C}(\theta)$.
-The stationary state we are looking for satisfies Eq.(\ref{s2e2}), which indicates that in the Linbblad form for a density matrix $\rho=\sum_{ij}\rho_{ij}|i\rangle\langle j|$, we have:
+After defining the ansatz of target density matrix, here we introduce the cost function $\mathcal{C}(\theta)$.
+The steady state satisfies Eq. (\ref{s2e2}), which indicates that in the Linbblad form for a density matrix $\rho=\sum_{ij}\rho_{ij}|i\rangle\langle j|$, we have:

-This shows that if $\mathcal{L}\rho=0$, we have $\frac{d}{dt}\rho_{ij}=0$ for all induces i and j, such that the state evaluated by the Lindblad master equation will be invariable.
-Therefore we define the loss function based on the 2-norm of $\mathcal{L}\rho$:
+This shows that if $\mathcal{L}\rho=0$, we have $\frac{d}{dt}\rho_{ij}=0$ for all indices $i$ and $j$, such that the state evolution under the Lindblad master equation will be invariable.
+Therefore we define the cost function based on the Frobenius norm of $\mathcal{L}\rho$: